Mohanty-Hitesh-4495/AI-Powered_Resume_Analyzer/README.md

 Before running the project, ensure you have the following:
 - Python: Version 3.10 or higher.
 - Python IDE of your choice
-- Virtual Environment: Recommended to keep dependencies iinsolated.
+- Virtual Environment: Recommended to keep dependencies isolated.
-- API Key: OpenAI API key for GPT services and Azure API key fro document intelligence.
+- API Key: OpenAI API key for GPT services and Azure API key for document intelligence.
 (Available in zip folder or you may create your own)<br>
 (If you are using your own API key, then update Azure doc-intelligence endpoint)

 ## Setup Instructions